AhmedHarees/100-days-of-code/log.md

 **Today's Progress**:  Continued building Simon Game.
 Stored id of clicked button in an array to resolve the issue.
 Arrays in JS are mutable.
 Added sound and animation to user clicks.

+### Day 34: April 28, 2021

+**Today's Progress**:  Continued building Simon Game.
+Refactored the code as the game was having issues after adding a few more functions.

 <!--
 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)